 The Country Park has been awarded the Country Parks Accreditation and has received numerous Green Flag Award`s which recognises it`s importance as one of the best green spaces in the country.

 Which Way Now?

 I appreciate that people need places to live, but I do worry about the impact current housing developments may have on this wonderful `oasis of nature’.
 As a haven for wildlife and a place where people and children can escape from the pressures of daily life I do hope that the new developments currently taking place do not damage one of the places that has made it such a great town in which to live and raise your children.
 There are also a number of new footpaths being constructed which already link the park to the Grand Union Canal running along the eastern side of the new Monksmoor development.
 I do hope that hundreds of tree saplings & hedgerows are planted in these areas to help wildlife regain some of the habitats lost!

 This year the park has seen some major improvements to the circular paths, the building of new walkways, jetties and improving the café area and toilets.
 New equipment has been installed in the children`s play area, including a castle-themed fort with lots of different activities, new swings and some smaller items for toddlers plus a refurbished zip wire!

 The timber marsh boardwalk on the western side of the reservoir has also been replaced together with the resurfacing of paths on the eastern side.
 The toilets next to the Cafe have been fully refurbished and signage throughout the park improved.
-The Reservoir Café has been completely revamped with extensions to both the kitchen and outside refreshment area.
+The Reservoir Café has been completely revamped with extensions to both the kitchen and outside and indoor refreshment area.
 The courtyard has been repaved and a new canopy installed over the covered seating area.

 A window onto the reservoir

 If you visit the country park either to walk, run, visit the children`s play area, bird watching, photography, cycling or any other activity and would like to become a friend of the park as a volunteer you can join The Friends of Daventry Country Park.